snobu/destreamer/README.md

 It's slow (e.g. a 60-min video takes 20-30 minutes to download).
 Not much i can do about it for now unless i find a better way than ripping HLS.

+## NEW `dev` BRANCH!

+This is now a TypeScript project if you checkout the `dev` branch.
+Use the `master` branch for the older vanilla JavaScript version.

 ## DISCLAIMER